diana-heredia/parota/README.md

        label="Villavicencio's personal account of ayahuasca consumption published in 1858, continued" description="tba"
        attribution="Courtesy of Dumbarton Oaks Research Library, call number:RARE F3714 .V54 1858"
+       license="Public Domain"
-       license="Public Domain"> <!--Because I couldn't obtain a higher res image of this page, I had to include this image where the author talks about a purgative plant but I think it might be too much-->
+       fit="contain"> <!--Because I couldn't obtain a higher res image of this page, I had to include this image where the author talks about a purgative plant but I think it might be too much-->

 Spruce’s work ultimately shaped twentieth century ethnobotanical interests.
 The famous ethnobotanist Richard Evans Schultes was inspired by _Notes of a Botanist..._ and decidedly followed Spruce’s steps into the Amazon during the 1940s.
 Schultes lauded the naming of the ayahuasca vine as Spruce’s greatest “discovery” but regretted that the Victorian botanist wasn’t able to experience ayahuasca on his own.
 It was years after Schultes returned to Harvard and mentioned ayahuasca to a fellow undergraduate, famed novelist William Burroughs, that personal accounts and autoethnographies under the influence of ayahuasca would become popular beginning with Burroughs’ epistolary Colombian odyssey to experience the brew, _The Yage Letters_.